Learning to Code with SVG

 Objective:

-Hands-on learning of SVG by drawing a ball symbol with basic shapes; circles, ellipses, and lines.
+circles, ellipses, and lines.
 Then creating a sprite sheet using the ball symbol in different positions.

 Introducing the <script> element and javascript to display frames from the sprite sheet in rapid succession.